minvws/nl-covid19-data-dashboard/docs/lokalize-texts.md

 ## Sync After Feature

-The `sync-after-feature` command is triggered automatically by a Github Action whenever a feature branch is merged to the develop branch.
+The `sync-after-feature` command is triggered automatically by a GitHub Action whenever a feature branch is merged to the develop branch.
 It contains the following logic: